Gestalt practice: Deployment

 Gestalt practice is most often taught in groups, with an experienced reflector serving as group leader.
 However, after participants have learned the basics of Gestalt, they frequently choose to do awareness practice work together on their own, outside of a group, without a leader.
 In this way, a Gestalt practice group functions as the model for a Gestalt community.
 Gestalt practice, as Price conceived it, quickly evolves into a congregational awareness practice that transcends the confines of any meeting room.

 Price led Gestalt groups at Esalen for fifteen years until his death in 1985.
-His wife and collaborator at Esalen, Christine Stewart Price, carried on the Gestalt practice tradition by developing her own form of awareness practice, which she calls "Gestalt Awareness Practice" (GAP).
+His wife and collaborator at Esalen, Christine Stewart Price, carried on the Gestalt practice tradition by developing her own form of awareness practice, which she calls "Gestalt Awareness Practice" (GAP), and she continues to lead these sessions in her own organization, Tribal Ground Circle.

 Gestalt practice influenced many people at Esalen.